 The treadmill doesn’t take a lot of instructions to figure out.
 After all, walking is one of the first things we learn to do.
 However, rowing machines are less intuitive, especially for beginner athletes.

 For those who want to invest in a beginner-friendly rowing machine, the Concept2 is hard to match.
 This machine is easy to put together (we gave it a 5 out of 5 for assembly) and the minimal design makes hopping into your first workout as simple as possible.
 We also gave the Concept2 a 4.5 out of 5 for durability.
-Our testers noticed no jostling or shaking while rowing, which is great for athletes who haven’t yet perfected their rowing technique.
+Our testers noticed no jostling or shaking while rowing, which is great for athletes who haven’t yet perfected their rowing technique or are still learning how to use a rowing machine properly.

 For newbies, we like that this machine is easy to personalize and adjust.
 “This machine uses air resistance and you can adjust how much air enters the machine with each stroke with the adjustable dial on the flywheel,” our tester says, giving it a 5 out of 5 for customizations.
 “Like a gear on the bike, you can move this dial to adjust how much effort you need for each stroke.
 So, you can really customize the challenge.”